jphalford/blog/README.md

 ## Epilogue

 As the days wore on, the programmer became obsessed with writing a fully featured test framework:
-- defining @Before and @After annotations and using the same techniques as above to annotate, discover and invoke the methods before and after each test.
+- defining `@Before` and `@After` annotations and using the same techniques as above to annotate, discover and invoke the methods before and after each test.
 - abstracting the test results to support configurable reporting levels and formats.
-- expanding the number of `assert` methods to cover further types.
+- expanding the number of `assertEquals` methods to cover further types.
 - discovering all the test classes and running them automatically (this is actually surprisingly difficult in Java and will probably be the subject of a future Lifting the Lid)